P-complete: P-complete problems

-The most basic P-complete problem under logspace many-one reductions is following: given a Turing machine $M$, an input for that machine x, and a number T (written in unary), $\langle M,x,T \rangle$ does that machine halt on that input within the first T steps?
-For any x in $L$ in P, output the encoding of the Turing machine which accepts it in polynomial-time, the encoding of x itself, and a number of steps $T=p(|x|)$ corresponding to the p which is there polynomial-time bound on the operation of the Turing Machine $M_L$ deciding $L$, $\langle M,x,p(|x|) \rangle$.
-The machine M halts on x within $p(|x|)$ steps if and only if x is in L. Clearly, if we can parallelize a general simulation of a sequential computer (ie. The Turing machine simulation of a Turing machine), then we will be able to parallelize any program that runs on that computer.
+The most basic P-complete problem under logspace many-one reductions is the following: given a Turing machine $M$, an input for that machine x, and a number T (written in unary), $\langle M,x,T \rangle$ does that machine halt on that input within the first T steps?
+To reduce an $L \in \mathsf P$ to this problem, take a Turing Machine $M_L$ deciding $L$ in time bounded by the polynomial p.
+Then for any $x \in L$, output the encoding of $M_L$, the encoding of x itself, and a number of steps $T=p(|x|)$.
+The machine M halts on x within $p(|x|)$ steps if and only if x is in L.

+Clearly, if we can parallelize a general simulation of a sequential computer (i.e. the Turing machine simulation of Turing machines), then we will be able to parallelize any program that runs on that computer.
 If this problem is in NC, then so is every other problem in P. If the number of steps is written in binary, the problem is EXPTIME-complete.

 This problem illustrates a common trick in the theory of P-completeness.
 We aren't really interested in whether a problem can be solved quickly on a parallel machine.
 We're just interested in whether a parallel machine solves it much more quickly than a sequential machine.
 Therefore, we have to reword the problem so that the sequential version is in P. That is why this problem required T to be written in unary.
 If a number T is written as a binary number (a string of n ones and zeros, where n = log T), then the obvious sequential algorithm can take time 2^{n}.
 On the other hand, if T is written as a unary number (a string of n ones, where n = T), then it only takes time n.
 By writing T in unary rather than binary, we have reduced the obvious sequential algorithm from exponential time to linear time.
 That puts the sequential problem in P. Then, it will be in NC if and only if it is parallelizable.